axone-protocol/contracts/docs/axone-dataverse.md

 Claims are injected into the dataverse through Verifiable Credentials (VCs).

-Primarily, the claims leverage the OKP4 ontology, which facilitates articulating assertions about widely acknowledged resources in the dataverse, including digital services, digital resources, zones, governance, and more.
+Primarily, the claims leverage the AXONE ontology, which facilitates articulating assertions about widely acknowledged resources in the dataverse, including digital services, digital resources, zones, governance, and more.

 Additionally, other schemas may also be employed to supplement and enhance the validated knowledge contributed to these resources.